This example shows how to train a neural network to detect cancer using mass spectrometry data on protein profiles.

 t = double(strcmp('Cancer',grp)); t = [t; 1-t];

-The preprocessing steps from the script and example listed above are intended to demonstrate a representative set of possible pre-processing and feature selection procedures.
-Using different steps or parameters may lead to different and possibly improved results of this example.
+The preprocessing steps from the script and example listed above are intended to demonstrate a representative set of possible preprocessing and feature selection procedures.
+Using different steps or parameters can lead to different and possibly better results.

 Name Size Bytes Class Attributes t 2x216 3456 double x 100x216 172800 double

 Each column in x represents one of 216 different patients.